strolch-li/strolch-website/content/development/_index.md

 or, far more interesting, start developing your projects using the Strolch agent.

+## Converting an existing application

+You can convert an existing application to a Strolch agent, but this might be a bit daunting in the beginning.
+If you are planning on doing this, first create a test application using the maven archetypes, so that you can get a feel for the configuration.

+Once that works, use the archetypes configuration to reconfigure your project to start as a Strolch agent.

+{{% notice warning %}}
+Note: Beware to select the archetype pertaining to your use case:
+  * For a web app use the [li.strolch.mvn.archetype.webapp](/development/#creating-a-java-strolch-web-app)
+  * For a application with a main method use [li.strolch.mvn.archetype.main](/development/#creating-a-simple-java-strolch-app)
+{{% /notice %}}

 ## Creating a Strolch App

 To create your own Strolch App, you can use Maven's archetype generation.
 There